Does one really characterise what we M-F transsexual made as a ‘choice’?

 I challenge every male to ‘walk a mile’ in a woman’s shoes (figuratively and literally) and come from that experience un-changed.

-See also: ‘Oblivious to Privilege’:
+‘Oblivious to Privilege’

 And still, at least during the early years of my transition (1970s, 1980s), Society impressed upon me as female the importance of knowing when to shut up when a man told me to shut up.
 Sometimes, even nowadays, I acquiesce when a chauvinist tries that on me, sometimes I fight back.
-No female should be forced into that decision; no male has a right to impose that decision upon a female.
+No female should be forced into that decision; no male has a right to impose that obligation upon a female.

 I confirmed a curious matter of the differences in generations of feminist awareness in the M-F.

 My female-hood is feminist 1960s / 1970s.
-A spiritual M-F friend of an age similar as mine came to complete her transition to her female-hood now in 2015; she is a feminist of 2010s.
+A M-F spirit friend of an age similar as mine came to complete her transition to her female-hood now in 2015; she is a feminist of 2010s.
 I clearly do recognise that today’s 2010s female feminist mindset is far more advanced than my 1970s female feminist due to her 30 and 40 years later change.
 I am happy for you, not jealous or angry or frustrated.
 You demonstrate that my generation’s work 20, 30, and 40 years ago bore fruit.
 You are as much the fruit of our labours in feminist equality as we are the fruit of your labours allowing us to become public and allowing us to cast off our anonymity and fear.
 Do you comprehend this?

 We are of the same age but of two separate generations and we have all come to a great meeting of the minds.